-Employee cynicism (ECN).
-Kuo's (2010) scale was adopted to measure the experiences of employee cynicism in the workplace.
-This scale was developed in line with employee cynicism (Cole, Bruch & Vogel, 2006) and workplace cynicism (Dean, Brandes & Dharwadkor,1998).
-There were totally eight items (α = .90) and all items were preceded by a statement: "In the place/company I work for...".
-Items included: i). some colleagues are suspicious of other people's opinions and behaviours; ii). some colleagues only look after their own business and interests; iii). some colleagues deliberately let you make mistakes without telling you what's going wrong; iv). some colleagues look down on others due to their seniority or authority; v). some colleagues resent when being oppressed by the organisation; vi).
-I disdain people when they play games against my performance; vii). some colleagues deliberately criticise and/or sneer at others; and, viii). some colleagues adopt a muddle-along approach to deal with unreasonable demands.
-Responses were recorded using a 6-point Likert scale (1 = extremely disagree, 6 = extremely agree).
-Higher scores represent more experiences of employee cynicism in the workplace.
+Employee cynicism.
+Kuo's (2010) scale was adopted to measure the experiences of ECN in the workplace.
+This scale was developed in line with ECN (Cole, Bruch, & Vogel, 2006) and workplace cynicism (Dean et al., 1998).
+There were total eight items ( $\alpha = 0.90$ ) and all items were preceded by a statement: 'In the place/company I work for ...'.
+Items included (1) some colleagues are suspicious of other people's opinions and behaviours; (2) some colleagues only look after their own business and interests; (3) some colleagues deliberately let you make mistakes without telling you what's going wrong; (4) some colleagues look down on others due to their seniority or authority; (5) some colleagues resent when being oppressed by the organisation; (6) I disdain people when they play games against my performance; (7) some colleagues deliberately criticise and/or sneer at others; and (8) some colleagues adopt a muddle-along approach to deal with unreasonable demands.
+Responses were recorded using a six-point Likert scale (1 = extremely disagree, 6 = extremely agree).
+Higher scores represent more experiences of ECN in the workplace.

 Gossip at work.
-The literature review supported the view that gossip at work should be re-conceptualised into two dimensions: job-related gossip (JRG) and non-job-related gossip (NJG).
-Following this, prior gossip studies (e.g. Foster, 2004; Kurland & Pelled, 2000) were revisited to develop a new workplace gossip scale, in line with the 3-staged scale development process (Hinkin, 1995).
-Three independent samples were also adopted to facilitate the development process (See Table 1).
-Details follow:
+The literature review supported the view that gossip at work should be re-conceptualised into two dimensions: JRG and NJG.
+Following this, prior gossip studies (e.g. Foster, 2004; Kurland & Pelled, 2000) were revisited to develop a new workplace gossip scale, in line with the three-staged scale development process (Hinkin, 1995).
+Three independent samples were also adopted to facilitate the development process (see Table 1).
+Details are as follows: